hrabanazviking/hrabanazviking/README.md

 - Thanks go to Leland Jourdan.
 - Thanks be to Ingeborg S Nordén.
 - Thanks be to Sabrina of Sabrina's Cleaning.
+- Thanks be to all my past best friends, even if we are not still friends now.
 - Thanks be to my parents and brother, our relationship has been rocky at many times, but they still have come through for me in so many ways.
 - Thanks go to my various past ex-girlfriends, and the endless list of women I have dated in the past, though in many cases things ended badly, still was fun for the time we were together.
 - Thanks go to all the pornstars I enjoy.